#---Proc and Lambda---

 The way this works syntactically is, when you prefix

-any Ruby thing with &
+certain Ruby things with &

 , ruby does specific things: